ironplc/ironplc/README.md

 ### Milestones

+Current objective is to release a minimum loveable product.
+The following milestones are the current plan to achieve that loveable product.

 * ✅ Implement a parsing strategy for a single IEC 61131-3 structured text files
 * ✅ Implement a strategy for semantic analysis
 * ✅ Implement a strategy for reporting errors
 * ✅ Setup automated builds to produce high-quality weekly snapshots
-* IN PROGRESS Complete the parser so that all valid OSCAT files parse without error
+* ✅ Parser progress so that most OSCAT files parse without error
-* NOT STARTED Implement language server protocol to integrate diagnostics with Visual Studio Code
+* IN PROGRESS Implement language server protocol to integrate diagnostics with Visual Studio Code
 * NOT STARTED Build documentation website
 * NOT STARTED Implement a code formatter for structured text files
+* NOT STARTED Parser completed so that all valid OSCAT files parse without error

 ## Usage